HPCI-Lab/yProvStore/README.md

       --compressed
     ```

   **Options:**

-    - `--json-file`: Path to a JSON file containing the document data
+  - `--json-file`: Path to a JSON file containing the document data.
-    - `--value`: A JSON string containing the document data (mutually exclusive with `--json-file`)
+  - `--value`: A JSON string containing the document data (mutually exclusive with `--json-file`).
-    - `--parent-pid`: PID of the parent document, if any
+  - `--parent-pid`: PID of the parent document, if any.
-    - `--compressed`: Compress the document data using zstd before uploading to reduce transfer size (requires `zstandard` library)
+  - `--compressed`: Compress the document data using zstd before uploading to reduce transfer size (requires `zstandard` library).
-    - `--trustworthy`: Also create a record of the document on the blockchain for enhanced trustworthiness and immutable provenance tracking
+  - `--trustworthy`: Also create a record of the document on the blockchain for enhanced trustworthiness and immutable provenance tracking.
+  - `--refresh-schema`: Force re-download of the metadata schema before validating dynamic metadata options.
+  - `--<metadata_field> <value>`: Any extra options matching fields defined in the metadata schema (e.g. `--title`, `--description`, `--keywords`, `--author`).
+Repeat list-type fields multiple times or pass comma-separated values (e.g. `--keywords kw1 --keywords kw2` or `--keywords "kw1,kw2"`).
+Empty string (`""`) sets a field to empty; for list fields an empty string results in an empty list.

   **Notes:**
+  - Initial metadata is sent via the `document_metadata` query parameter as a JSON object constructed from the dynamic metadata flags.
+  - Unknown metadata fields are ignored with a warning.
   - To use the `--trustworthy` option, you need to configure the blockchain connection environment variables as described in the [Blockchain Operations](#blockchain-operations) section.
 If the blockchain configuration is missing or invalid, the document record creation will fail with an appropriate error message.
+  - Use `--refresh-schema` if you recently changed metadata schema server-side and want to ensure the CLI uses the latest.

   * **List all available documents** (with pagination).